makerbot/mw-scons-tools/scons_condensed_readme.md

 Methods are just python functions that are added to an environment using env.AddMethod

-Mostly they're good for grouping calls to builders or the construction environment
+Mostly they're good for grouping calls to builders or modifications to the construction environment

     method_func(env, other arguments...):
         # Modify env